PyMoDAQ/PyMoDAQ/docs/src/extensions_folder/pid_module.rst

 We will not go further in this documentation about how to configure a PID filter.
 For lots of applications, having just Kp is enough.
 If you want to go further you can start with this Wikipedia page: https://en.wikipedia.org/wiki/PID_controller.

+Nevertheless, to help you find the best value, we display the stability around the setpoint.
+This is done by calculating the standard deviation over the last X values where X is the length of the queue (found in the main settings).
+You can then change Kp, Ki and Kd to find the values that reduces the most this value.
+This tool is particularly useful as you now have access to the relative spread of your distribution and you can check its evolution according to the conditions in your experiment to find the largest source of noise.

 Automatic control of the setpoints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^